-

 1814, Greenland was transferred from the Norwegian to the Danish crown.
 The 1953

-Constitution of Denmark ended Greenland's status as a colony and in 1979 Denmark gave
+Constitution of Denmark ended Greenland's status as a colony.
+In 1979 Denmark gave

 Home Rule to Greenland that assumed responsibility for a number of governmental